-In many cases, landlords prefer guarantors who live nearby or who earn a significant amount of money (relative to the cost of the monthly rent).
-Landlords commonly require a guarantor to earn at least 80 times the rent rate; however, this varies based on location and landlord.
+In many cases, landlords prefer guarantors who live nearby or who earn a significant amount of money (relative to the monthly rent).
+Landlords commonly require a guarantor to earn at least 80 times the rent amount.
+However, this varies based on location and landlord.
 In metropolitan areas with large rental markets, there may also be programs that act as stand-in guarantors for a one-year lease.
 In New York City, The Insurent Lease Guaranty Program is a unique program providing institutional guarantors to creditworthy college students, non-U.S. residents, retired individuals and other tenants in need of a little help.
+Other guarantor services you can consider include Leaselock and American Cosigners.
 These programs require an average credit score and a lower required annual income, bringing many renters one step closer to signing a lease.

-When you discuss a lease with a potential guarantor, it’s important to explain that you will likely need personal information, which might seem invasive (such as your guarantor’s recent tax returns, a letter of employment, recent pay stubs and/or recent bank statements).
-You must also be sure that your guarantor is fully aware that if for whatever reason you are unable to make the payments, he/she is obligated to pick up your rental tab.
-Signing a lease with a guarantor legally binds both of you to the lease, so be honest and explain exactly why you need him/her to co-sign your rental lease.
+When you request someone to act as a guarantor, be aware that you are asking for a big favor.
+If you are unable to make rent payments, they will step in on your behalf and ensure that is taken care of.
+If you are regular with rent payments, your credit score will be boosted but there are no benefits to the guarantor.
+When you discuss a lease with a potential guarantor, it’s important to explain that you will likely need personal information some of which may seem invasive (such as your guarantor’s recent tax returns, a letter of employment, recent pay stubs and/or recent bank statements).
+Signing a lease with a guarantor legally binds both of you to the lease, so be honest and explain exactly why you need them to co-sign your rental lease.

-Lastly, regardless of your financial situation or what type of guarantor you choose to use, remember to thank him or her after the lease is signed, and respect your promises!
+A guarantor/guarantee relationship is based on trust and confidence, so be sure to ask someone you are close to.
+Regardless of your financial situation or type of guarantor you choose, remember to thank them after the lease is signed, and respect your promise.

 Now, if you are unable to find a guarantor, here are some options to consider.